hengtseChou/master-thesis/slides/slides.md

 New stuffs:

-- Find a crirerion to quantify how close a design to $\alpha$ property
+- Find a criterion to quantify how close a design is to $\alpha$ property

 - Simulated Annealing to generate a good design (See MaxPro)